-PMP, offered by the Project Management Institute (PMI), is one of the most popular and sought after project management certifications.
+PMP, offered by the Project Management Institute (PMI), is one of the most popular and sought-after project management certifications.
 Getting one can be tough - you need to complete 4,500+ hours of project management practice.
 You also need to complete 35 hours of PM education to even be eligible for the PMP exam.

 The exam itself is one of the toughest around and requires hours of study and practice.
 But the rewards are worth it - getting the PMP certificate greatly improves your chances of landing a lucrative PM job.

 Find the PMP too hard or too resource-intensive?
 Then the CAPM is for you.
 This is an entry-level project management certification offered by PMI.
-As the “associate” in the name would indicate, it is meant for beginners to the project management field.
+As the “associate” in the name would indicate, it is meant for beginners in the project management field.

 Consider it a stepping stone towards becoming a full-fledged project manager.
-Completing it will also waive off some of the eligibility requirements for PMP.
+Completing it will also waive some of the eligibility requirements for PMP.

-If you’re new to this field, it would be worthwhile to start with a CAPM before moving onto tougher certifications.
+If you’re new to this field, it would be worthwhile to start with a CAPM before moving on to tougher certifications.